Article_Banner_Trust_in_the_food_system.webp

 There are two terms constantly floating around when we talk about increasing trust: transparency and traceability.
 Becoming more transparent by opening doors to the public can help any actor along the food chain increase consumer trust.
 We tend to believe and trust more if we can verify statements for ourselves.
 Increasing transparency means that we don’t have to take everything we are told at face value but can actually see it with our own eyes.
 Isn’t the saying “actions speak louder than words”?

-Also, with a world that has never been this connected, products come from all around the globe, making traceability much more important.
-Implementing more traceability practices would mean that we can trace where our food has come from and where it was at any stage during production.
-Traceability is not only linked to tracing a location of a product but also the places of origin and other information regarding its production, including fair payments of workers and food fraud.
+Also, in a world that has never been this connected, products come from all around the globe, making traceability much more important.
+Implementing more traceability practices would mean we can trace where our food has come from and where it was at any stage during production.
+Traceability is not only linked to tracing the location of a product but also the place of origin and other information regarding its production, including fair payments of workers and food fraud.

-Current practices in place to increase consumer trust by being more transparent, for example, include protected food origin labels, or programmes based on blockchain technology to make products and foods more traceable.
-Across various countries, different initiatives are running to share more information with consumers, ranging from initiatives that raise awareness on food waste across the food chain in Poland or that promote local food and share details of where the food is from in Spain.
+Current practices to increase consumer trust by being more transparent include protected food origin labels or programmes based on blockchain technology to make products and foods more traceable.
+Across various countries, different initiatives are running to share more information with consumers, ranging from initiatives that raise awareness on food waste across the food chain in Poland to initiatives that promote local food and share details of where the food is from in Spain.

 Despite all of this, one of the most important things and also a very simple solution that actors across our food chain can take is seeking out a dialogue with consumers.
 Starting a dialogue can help food chain actors understand what consumers actually want and need and, on the other hand, can help consumers understand the processes and functioning of our food system much better.

-In the name of starting dialogue, the project also collaborated with university students from different countries, to come up with possible initiatives that companies, retailers, service providers or authorities could take to increase trust.
+In the name of starting dialogue, the project also collaborated with university students from different countries to develop possible initiatives that companies, retailers, service providers or authorities could take to increase trust.
 The ideas ranged from maps that can show how far our food has travelled and the promotion of local produce, new ways for restaurants to handle specific dietary requirements and food retailers and producers to be more transparent with ingredients, to ideas on how people can be made aware of the origins of their food.

 Most viewed